List of Futurama characters: Pazuzu

 Pazuzu (voiced by David Herman) is a gargoyle who Professor Farnsworth owned and put through college.
 He has a French accent and a son.
 He initially appears in "Teenage Mutant Leela's Hurdles", where he escapes from the Professor.
 He returns at the end of the episode to rescue the Professor and "earn [his] freedom."

 He later appears in Beast With a Billion Backs, rescuing the Professor and Wernstrom from prison and informing the Professor that he has one wish left.

 Randy Munchnik

 Randy Munchnik (voiced by John DiMaggio) is a stereotypically gay man dressed in pink, who speaks in an effeminate voice.
 Originally, he is depicted with blond hair, but sometimes appears with brown hair.

 John DiMaggio says he is his favorite character to voice.
 The original design for Randy was very different.
 He was originally an old man in a mob, with his name in the script for "I, Roommate" literally "Man in Mob".
 DiMaggio changed the voice and therefore the character.

 Reverend Lionel Preacherbot

 Reverend Lionel Preacherbot (voiced by Phil LaMarr) is a preacher at the Temple of Robotology.
 He presides over weddings and funerals of robots and humans.
-His speech patterns, accent, and mannerisms are modeled on those of stereotypical African-American Evangelical preachers (specifically, black churches).
+His speech patterns, accent, and mannerisms are modeled on those of stereotypical African-American Evangelical preachers (specifically, Black churches).

 In the episode "Hell is Other Robots" (S01E09), Preacherbot encourages Bender to give up his addiction to recreational electricity in favour of the Church of Robotology, to which Bender replies; "Do I preach to you while you're laying stoned in the gutter?".
+In "Proposition Infinity", it is heavily implied that he may be a closeted robosexual.
 During the Season 6 episode "Ghost in the Machines", Preacherbot performs an exorcism on the Planet Express headquarters to drive off Bender's ghost, which has begun to possess various machinery in an attempt to kill Fry.

 Sewer mutants

 Sewer mutants are humans mutated by years of pollution and radioactive waste poured into the sewers under New New York.
 Because they are considered genetically inferior they were forbidden by law to travel to the surface without special permission (until the events of "The Mutants Are Revolting"), so they reside in a community made out of objects flushed down toilets.

-Among the more prominent mutants in the series are Dwayne, Raoul and Vyolet.
-Dwayne (voiced by David Herman) is a mutant with two noses and a large forehead.
-Raoul (voiced by Maurice LaMarche) is the "Supreme Mutant", the democratically elected leader of the sewer mutants.
-His most notable mutation is a third arm, which in his first appearance had grown in place of his right ear but above it in later appearances.
-Vyolet (voiced by Tress MacNeille) is a chain-smoking mutant with gills and a pig nose; she seems to be romantically involved with Raoul.
+Besides Turanga Leela, Turanga Morris, and Turanga Munda, among the known mutants in the series are: